balvig/jQuery-Autocomplete/readme.md

         * `onSelect`: `function (suggestion) {}` Callback function invoked when user selects suggestion from the list. `this` inside callback refers to input HtmlElement.
         * `minChars`: Minimum number of characters required to trigger autosuggest.
 Default: `1`.
+        * `heightDelta`: The amount the list will scroll when using up/down cursor keys.
+Default: `25`.
         * `maxHeight`: Maximum height of the suggestions container in pixels.
 Default: `300`.
         * `deferRequestBy`: Number of miliseconds to defer ajax request.
 Default: `0`.
         * `width`: Suggestions container width in pixels, e.g.: 300.
 Default: `auto`, takes input field width.